 New Languages

-Despite this, we are experiencing a wide proliferation of languages within society and science communication.
-The Climate Fiction genre is maybe the most cited example, but there is a lot more than just literature out there.
+We are experiencing the emergence of new languages within society as an attempt to narrate contemporary socio-scientific issues.
+The Climate Fiction genre is maybe the best known example, but there is more than just literature out there.
 For instance, National Geographic has long pioneered innovative science communication with the integration of photography, creating writings, data visualizations and educational resources.
+Not just global projects, but also national, regional and even local science events are arising, as well as websites and social media pages.

 But what forms of artistic, literary, and linguistic expressions can be elaborated for science education to trigger a cultural and imaginative change?